hjortmar/lfgbuddy/README.md

 # LFGBuddy

-LFGBuddy addon is designed to help you find buddies for dungeon groups efficiently with a somewhat automated whisper queue.
+LFGBuddy addon is designed to help you find buddies for dungeon groups efficiently with an automated whisper queue using /who or a filter.

 ## Usage